19 BEST Places to Go Snowshoeing in Banff

 Marble Canyon is in Kootenay National Park, not far from Banff National Park on Highway 93.
 If you are staying at nearby Storm Mountain Lodge this is a fantastic place to head.

-This is an easy snowshoe to see the beautiful colors of Marble Canyon.
+This is an easy snowshoe that shows the beautiful colors of Marble Canyon.
 The frozen waters of Tokumn Creek have eroded a deep limestone gorge which is impressive to see.

 There are walkways to make the viewing around Marble Canyon easier, and with snowshoes, you can walk through the forest to try your luck at seeing a hare.
 This snowshoe can also be done as a hike, though the trail does get slick so microspikes are recommended if you only have winter boots.